thrushlang/.github/profile/README.md

 > [!NOTE]
 > The ``-start`` and ``-end`` flags delimit the parameters to be passed to the currently active link compiler (e.g., Clang or GCC).
 This is a way to simplify flag processing and, above all, make it independent of the final link compiler.
+>
+> It should be noted that in each distribution of the compiler, it will always include a compiled clang for the architecture for which the compiler was compiled so that in the first compilation it installs in `thrushlang/`.
+If the `-clang` flag is used and no path is specified, the compiler will use the integrated one it has for linking; the same goes for GCC.

 ### Compiler